osp-ottogroup/oracle-db_docker/README.md

 Gerald Venzl (Oracle employee) provides enhanced Docker images for relase 23.
 See: https://github.com/gvenzl/oci-oracle-free/blob/main/README.md

+You can proceed with step 3 using the provided images.

 ## Reminder
 Please note that a valid license is regularly required to run and operate an Oracle Database instance.